Krnsand/pp4-restaurants/README.md

 ### Wireframe

 Before I started working on the project, I tried to scetch up what I wanted the site to look like.
-As we can see it evoled a bit from that beginnings state, but I think we can see hints of inspiration in there, somewhere.
+As we can see it evoled a bit from that beginning state, but I think we can see hints of inspiration in there, somewhere.

 Initial app wireframe: